Bojack-Manhorse/FAISS-search_index_implementation/README.md

 ### Docker build method

-A dockerfile is contained within this repository.
-To run it, first clone the repository and navigate to the folder `app`.
+To build the docker image locally, the models must first be trained.
+Run **all** the code blocks in the file `Sandbox.ipynb`, uncommenting any training loops.
+The model parameters and FAISS index pickle file will all be placed in the correct directories.

+Then the docker file must be build.
+Navigate to the folder `app` within a terminal.
 Then build the docker image via:

 ```
 docker build . -t <tage_name>